dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 In what tasks is federated learning best suited.

-1. The task labels don’t require human labelers but are naturally derived from user interaction.
+1. <span class='saddlebrown'>The task labels don’t require human labelers but are naturally derived from user interaction.</span>
-2. The training data is privacy sensitive.
+2. <span class='saddlebrown'>The training data is privacy sensitive.</span>
-3. The training data is too large to be feasibly collected centrally.
+3. <span class='saddlebrown'>The training data is too large to be feasibly collected centrally.</span>

-Easy enough?
+*Easy enough?*

 At first, the training over this decentralized approach looks simple enough and similar to distributed machine learning approaches.
 But there are some major differences to applications in data centers where the training data is distributed among many machines.